JayUplink/Nonessentials/README.md

 # Nonessentials
-A Minecraft Plugin for Spigot with various utilities
+A Minecraft Spigot Plugin with various utilities.

+## Archived
+This project is outdated and is no longer being updated.